aj-bailey/little-esty-shop/README.md

 ### Application

-You can visit this application hosted on heroku(link here)
+You can visit this application hosted on [Heroku](https://immense-everglades-61319.herokuapp.com/)

 To get started on your local machine, you'll need to have Ruby and PostgreSQL installed on your system.
 You can then follow these steps: